Rising Delta virus, absent Brits dampen Europe's tourism hopes

 Mallorca and Spain’s other Balearic islands are meanwhile reaping the benefit of the June 30 move by the UK to allow Britons to travel there without having to quarantine upon return: air bookings there stand at 80% of pre-pandemic levels.

-"Since restrictions for UK tourists were lifted, they are back.
-In the first 24 hours, we had reservations equivalent to 10 days of 2019," said a spokesperson for Spanish chain Melia Hotels (MEL.MC).
+“Since restrictions for UK tourists were lifted, they are back.
+In the first 24 hours, we had reservations equivalent to 10 days of 2019,” said a spokesperson for Spanish chain Melia Hotels.

 SAVING THE SUMMER